Looking For The 5 Best Parks In Ocala? Keep Reading!!

 If Tuscawilla is the most famous park in Ocala, then Jervey Gantt is undoubtedly second.

 This park is huge encompassing over 60 acres and featuring a 2-mile paved walking trail that is nearly always crowded with walkers and runners.
 The trails are even lit for night-time exercise.
 Along the trails, exercise stations are included.

 For the families and athletes, there are two playgrounds, two basketball courts, three sand volleyball courts, a baseball field, two football fields also used for soccer and three tennis courts.

 Also included in this massive park is the Jervey Gantt Aquatic FUN Center which provides swimming for local children at great prices.

 There is even a dog park here!

 Jervey Gantt Park provides a little something for everyone.

 So, there you have it.
 The 5 best parks in Ocala.
 Do you have a suggestion for a better park?
 Leave it in the comments below.

-*This post is provided by Florida Removall LLC., the Ocala roll off dumpster rental authority.
+*This post is provided by Florida Removall LLC., the Ocala dumpster authority.